MEDomics-UdeS/MEDomicsLab/README.md

 </div>

-**The end-goal** is to give researchers the ability to leverage diverse data types contributing to more personalized and effective treatment models by enhancing the synergy between computer scientists and clinical researchers, in particular, through the code generation feature that allows for the automatic generation of Python code from the graphically created pipelines as depicted below.
+**The end-goal** is to give researchers the ability to leverage diverse data types contributing to more personalized and effective treatment models **by enhancing the synergy between computer scientists and clinical researchers**, in particular, through the code generation feature that allows for the automatic generation of Python code from the graphically created pipelines as depicted below.

 <div align="center">
   <picture width="600">